gentlerain89/predictor/README.MD

 +Step 2
 Execute the sql backup file (\predictor\sql\predictor_backup_20140621.sql) to restore database

++Step 3
+Pull the module "redis-client-manager" and copy it to "\node_modules" The run these line:

+cd \node_modules\redis-client-manager

+npm install

 +Step 3:
 Start Redis server with default configuration

 +Step 4:
+Go back to "preditors" work directory.

-execute the command: npm test to see the module run
+execute the command: "npm test" to see the module run

 ##Logic that has been implemented to the module: